tobek/headsoak/notes.md

 ### todo next

+- click and drag to outside of modal closes modal (sucks on prog tag screen...)
 - on cancel modal, if dynamic prog tag editor and text has changed, confirm
 - 'security' or 'privacy' settings section
     - ask password for viewing private notes - default on